dominiksalvet/asus-zenbook-ux430ua-linux-setup/README.md

 | 6             | 76               |
 | 7 (max)       | 80<              |

 However, during the installation process you will be asked if you like to use your custom values.
-If so, you can directly type them into the program, which will check valid format of your input.
-Be aware that meaning of the entered numbers is not further checked though!
+If so, you can directly type them into the program, which will throw your input againts a format check.
+Input with valid format consists of 8 not negative numbers separated by one space.
+Nevertheless, be aware that meaning of the entered numbers is not further checked though!

 ---

-An examples of using custom temperatures:
+An example of correct using custom temperatures:

 ```
 ...